BjornWilliams/DocsVersaTul/docs/source/mongodb.rst

 Installation
 ------------

-To use VersaTul.Data.MongoDB, first install it using nuget:
+To use VersaTul Data MongoDB, first install it using nuget:

 .. code-block:: console